-The studs in the wall are the two-by-four framing members that form the structure of the wall and, for that matter, the entire house.
+The studs in the wall are the 2x4 or 2x6 vertical framing members that form the structure of the wall and, for that matter, much of the house.
 Some wall studs perform specific functions, such as framing doorways and windows, and they have special names that relate to those functions.
-If you also consider the floor and ceiling, you'll find framing members with specific names, but instead of being two-by-fours, these are usually two-by-six or two-by-eight lumber.
+If you also consider the floor and ceiling, you'll find framing members with specific names and different functions than studs, and these tend to be larger than stud lumber.

 How Framers Construct a Wall

 Inside a house, all you can see is the drywall, which is the preferred wall covering material in North America.
 In some older houses and in houses in other parts of the world, the walls may be covered with plaster.
 Either way, the wall studs form the underlying structure, and construction begins with fastening them together.
 That's the job of the framer.

 It's possible to frame a wall in place, and that's how many walls are built.
 When building new homes, most framers prefer to build walls on the ground and hoist them into place.
 Either way, the bulk of the wall is constructed with 2x4s or 2x6s spaced 16 inches apart and connected to the top plate and the sole plate of the wall.
 The plates aren't technically types of studs, but they are obviously part of the wall, and they are constructed with the same material as the studs.